arthurdouillard/hugo-website/content/post/nato-challenge.md

 **Two-stage architectures** first categorize potential objects in two classes: foreground or background.
-Then all foreground’s potential objects are classified in more fine-grained classes: cats, dogs, cars, etc. This two-stage method is very slow but also, and of course, produces the best accuracy.
+Then all foreground’s potential objects are classified in more fine-grained classes: cats, dogs, cars, etc. This two-stage method is slow but also, and of course, produces the best accuracy.
 The most famous two-stage architecture is [Faster-RCNN](/post/faster-rcnn) [(Ren et al, 2015)](https://arxiv.org/abs/1506.01497).

 On the other hand, **single-stage architectures** don’t have this pre-selection